What is polycythemia vera?

 Feeling tired or confused (also called brain fog) from low iron is frustrating

-But did you know that low iron may also raise your risk of blood clots?
+But did you know that iron levels can impact red blood cells, increasing the risk of blood clots?

 Tell your doctor about what you are feeling and find out what that means for your health.